ZainRizvi/ZainRizvi.github.io/_drafts/deep-work-most-impactful-lessons.md

 ---
 layout: page
-title: Deep Work - Most Impactful Lessons
+title: So you want to do Deep Work?
 excerpt: ''

 ---
-Cal Newport calls deep work "the ability to focus without distraction on a cognitively demanding task."
-Other people call this being in the state of "flow" or "being in the zone" where you can effortlessly focus on your work and be incredibly productive.
+Cal Newport says deep work is "the ability to focus without distraction on a cognitively demanding task_._"  Other people call this being in the state of "flow" or "being in the zone" where you can effortlessly focus on your work and be incredibly productive.

-In this new information era where all mechanical tasks are being automated, in order to be successful you need to be able to do what machines cannot: be creative.
-This is something you get through deep work, and Cal explains how you can achieve it.
+In this information era where all mechanical tasks are being automated, in order to be successful you need to be able to do what machines cannot: be creative.
+And creativity is something you get on demand through deep work, and in his boo "Deep Work" Cal explains how you can achieve it.

-Below are the key takeaway I had from Cal Newport's book "Deep Work", heavily reformatted with a bunch of my own thoughts sprinkled in
+Below are the key takeaways I had from his book and with a bunch of my own thoughts sprinkled in

 _"the skillful management of attention is...the key to improving virtually every aspect of your experience."_

 _"'The best moments usually occur when a person’s body or mind is stretched to its limits in a voluntary effort to accomplish something difficult and worthwhile.'... this mental state \[is\] Flow"_

+# Your Motivation is the Key
+Deep Work requires you to concentrate on a topic for long stretches of time.
+This is an extremely challenging task unless the topic is something that you feel highly motivated to work on.

+What happens if you try to work on a task you're not motivated about?
+You procrastinate.
+And delay.
+And do almost anything else except work on that one task.
+You might slowly make progress, but you'll be terribly inefficient.

+But if you're motivated to do something, we can spend hours working on it non-stop and not even feel tired afterwards.
+We need to harness this motivation.

+Even if we feel motivated for a while, our brains are fickle things and sometimes get distracted anyways.
+It helps to have additional layers of motivation to help us stay motivated to work towards our goals.
+It's like multiple hands pushing you in the direction you want to go.

+Here are some specific tactics to help us stay motivated:

-# Focus on what you REALLY care about
+## Focus on what you REALLY care about

+The first step to having strong motivation was focusing only on the tasks that you really care about.

 You need to manage your attention so that you don't have to force yourself to work.
 Don't make yourself say 'no' to things you want to do.
 Instead, find the productive things that you are really longing to do and say 'yes' to them.